urbas/Bud.Make/README.md

 ## Missing features

 This library does not support pattern rules.
-You can implement pattern rules by generating rules for each files in a function:
+You can implement pattern rules by generating rules for each file.
+The pseudocode below illustrates the idea:

 ```csharp
 var cpp2ObjRules = new [] {"a.cpp", "b.cpp", ...}